-- the Industrial Revolution in the eighteenth century - The industrial revolution resulted in work being carried out in factories in urban centres. - Effects were seen both within the community, as well as - in the individual worker. - ☐ In fact, many consider the most significant health impact of industrialization to be on the community - ☐ Family life was disrupted, with men leaving their families and moving to work in new industrial areas. - In the industrial areas, health and social problems emerged.

-such as poor housing and sanitation, alcoholism, prostitution, and poverty eg (silicosis, brucellosis, lead poisoning)
+- the Industrial Revolution in the eighteenth century - The industrial revolution resulted in work being carried out in factories in urban centres. - Effects were seen both within the community, as well as - in the individual worker. - ☐ In fact, many consider the most significant health impact of industrialization to be on the community - Family life was disrupted (interrupt by causing a disturbance or problem), with men leaving their families and moving to work in new industrial areas. - In the industrial areas, health and social problems emerged. such as poor housing and sanitation, alcoholism, prostitution, and poverty